nipy/nibabel/doc/source/dicom/dicom_intro.rst

 the order of the tags of the data elements.
 Here is the definition from section 3.10 of `PS 3.5`_:

-.. admonition:: DATA SET:
+.. admonition:: 3.10 DICOM DATA STRUCTURES AND ENCODING DEFINITIONS
+    :class: admonition-quote

-    Exchanged information consisting of a structured set of Attribute values directly or indirectly related to Information Objects.
+    DATA SET: Exchanged information consisting of a structured set of Attribute values directly or indirectly related to Information Objects.
 The value of each Attribute in a Data Set is expressed as a Data Element.
 A collection of Data Elements ordered by increasing Data Element Tag number that is an